 Pasture-raised poultry are active outdoors, using their muscles to peck and forage in our fields.
 In general, when cooking our pastured poultry, we recommend looking for recipes that use traditional and rustic techniques, such as slow roasting or braising.
 For example, many classic Italian, Vietnamese, and French recipes, work great with our poultry because just like the fowl used in those countries, our birds have an active life.

 Pasture-Raised Chicken and Duck Cooking Tips

 - For the best results cooking our pasture-raised poultry, marinate your meat overnight with a slightly acidic marinade.
 Something with some lemon, lime, vinegar, wine, beer, etc. is suggested to help "loosen things up a bit" and enhance the flavor.

 - If you can’t marinate your bird the day before, we recommend simply searing your bird to help build flavor, then finish by roasting it in the oven somewhere between 325°-350°F, covered and with some moisture in the pan.

-- For duck and goose, roast about 10-12 minutes per pound.
+- For duck and goose, roast them for roughly 10-12 minutes per pound.